CONNIE C. LINAS, LCSW | OAKLAND THERAPY FOR INDIVIDUALS & COUPLES

 • Do you pay down debt only to find it's piled up again?

-• Are you and your partner or loved ones fighting over money?
+• Are you and your partner fighting over money?

 • Do you question whether you can get through a financial setback such as a job loss or unexpected illness?